AdobeDocs/campaign-web.en/help/v8/workflows/activities/combine.md

 >title="Select sets to combine"
 >abstract="In the **Sets to join** section, select the **Primary set** from the inbound transitions.
 This is the set from which elements are excluded.
 The other sets match elements before being excluded from the primary set."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_combine_exclusion"
+>title="Exclusion rules"
+>abstract="When necessary, you can manipulate inbound tables.
+Indeed, to exclude a target from another dimension, this target has to be returned to the same targeting dimension as the main target.
+To do this, click Add a rule in the Exclusion rules section and specify the dimension change conditions.
+Data reconciliation is carried out either via an attribute or a join."

 In the **Combine** activity, you can configure an **Exclusion**.
 For this, you need to follow the extra steps below: